betterscientificsoftware/images/README.md

 * Choose Properties (or Get Info on Mac).
 * On PC click the Details tab

-An image with a pixel size less than 750 px on its largest dimension is considered under-resolved; please attempt to find a higher resolution (excludes logos)
+An image with a pixel size less than 750 px on its largest dimension is considered resolution deficient; please attempt to find a higher resolution (excludes logos)

 ### Image Class Options